A small

 water, which is identical to the situation we recorded

-the individual in the accompanying photographs - found
+the individual in the lower four photographs - found

 under an old house brick by a long-established, shallow